 Artist Millian Giang Pham: As an artist, I work to make visible the effects of oppressive structures on the body through my art.
 This theme leads me to use signifiers rooted in cultural, social, and individual history as a layered intersectional experience.
 Square Not: Durian Flowers and Dragon Fruits, the art for this broadside, is a composition about the harsh reality of being a cycle breaker in the face of outmoded tradition and structures.
 The knot in the composition is not a true knot, and is used to signify the hope for eventual escape and liberation of the next generation.
-Even though this recent visual collaboration with Katherine Fallon’s poem entitled “Choke” was completed months before recent demonstrations from injustice and systemic racism, the use of ropes, knots, and the body are common signifiers in the United States’ history of slavery and are tied to racial strife.
+Even though this recent visual collaboration with Katherine Fallon’s poem entitled “Choke” was completed months before the recent demonstrations from injustice and systemic racism, the use of ropes, knots, and the body are common signifiers in the United States’ history of slavery and are tied to racial strife.
 This parallel is an indication of the larger problem of systemic racism where all lives won’t matter until black lives matter.